-'(1) The Board shall act in accordance with the following guidelines when it finds the enumerated violations in disciplinary cases.
-The Board shall impose a penalty within the range of each applicable disciplinary violation set forth below unless the Board finds an aggravating or mitigating circumstance, in which case the Board may deviate from the guideline penalty.
+1) The Board shall act in accordance with the following guidelines when it finds the enumerated violations in disciplinary cases.
+The Board shall impose a penalty within the range of each applicable disciplinary violation set forth below unless the Board finds one or more aggravating or mitigating circumstances, in which case the Board may deviate from the guideline penalty.
+A penalty shall be imposed for each separate violation and/or offense.
+The penalty range indicated is for a single offense.
+A second or subsequent offense refers to a violation in which prior action has been taken by the Department either in the form of a citation, as set forth in Section 455.224, F.S., and Rule 61G5-30.004, F.A.C., or as prior discipline before the Board.
+Refer to the statutory and rule citations for a full description of each violation.